tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 with [linux-hardened](https://github.com/anthraxx/linux-hardened).
 And the distribution of GNU that I use is [Arch Linux](https://archlinux.org/).

-On mobile I use [LineageOS](https://lineageos.org/) without Google Apps.
+On mobile, I use [LineageOS](https://lineageos.org/) without Google Apps.

 Tags: guide